lkubb/salt-keepalived-formula/docs/README.rst

 ``keepalived.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Removes the configuration of the keepalived service and has a dependency on `keepalived.service.clean`_.
+Removes the configuration of the keepalived service including configured scripts (if SELinux is enabled) and has a dependency on `keepalived.service.clean`_.